 Asking for a Promotion: The Rationale

 A promotion, in essence, is a deceptively simple form of career advancement.
-There’s a lot of psychology at play when it comes to how to ask for a promotion.
+There’s a lot of psychology at play regarding how to ask for a promotion.
 Naturally, you’re putting yourself at kind of risk.

 You’re afraid of coming off too cocky or too hellbent on getting ahead without first making sure that where you are now is where you should be for now.